OT-CONTAINER-KIT/redis-operator/docs/src/guide/redis.md

 ## Replication vs Sharding

 Replication is also known as mirroring of data.
-In replication, all the data get copied from the master node to the slave node.
+In replication, all the data get copied from the leader node to the follower node.
 Sharding is also known as partitioning.
 It splits up the data by the key to multiple nodes.

 <div align="center">